yungyuc/nsdhw_23au/project/yxuan0329/proposal.rst

 ..
 Describe the users of your software and how they will use it.
 It is OK to
 .. combine this section with the previous one (`Problem to solve`_).

-This project aims to provide to users that want to search multidimensional data including spatial and temporal features.
+This project aims to provide to users who seek to build an efficient multi-dimensional searching service.

 System Architecture
 ===================